SupeRuier/awesome-active-learning/contents/deep_AL.md

 - [Mitigating Sampling Bias and Improving Robustness in Active Learning [2021, Arxiv]](https://arxiv.org/pdf/2109.06321.pdf): Select instances least similar to the labeled ones with the same class.
 - Highly Efficient Representation and Active Learning Framework and Its Application to Imbalanced Medical Image Classification [2021]: Self-supervised representation learning with a multi-class GP classifier.
 - One-bit Active Query with Contrastive Pairs [2022, CVPR]

+Pretrain:
+- PT4AL: Using Self-Supervised Pretext Tasks for Active Learning [2022, ECCV]：Use Self-SL to pretrain the model and sort instances by the loss and split them into batches.
+Then use uncertainty to select from the batches.

 Both self and semi-supervised imparted:
 - Self-supervised Semi-supervised Learning for Data Labeling and Quality Evaluation [2021, Arxiv]: